Blog

 Packaging affects product protection, shelf appeal, and logistics.
 Many businesses struggle to choose the right option for cost, sustainability, and brand impact.
 This post answers the question: what are the four types of packaging, and how should you choose among them for your product?
 Muse Custom Boxes explains each type, gives actionable guidance, and highlights where Custom Packaging Sleeves in USA fit into packaging strategies.

-Primary Packaging Definition and role Primary packaging sits in direct contact with the product.
+Primary packaging sits in direct contact with the product.
 It protects the product, preserves quality, and provides essential information to the buyer.

-Common materials and examples
+Common materials and examples — Plastic, glass, metal, paperboard.

+Examples: Bottles for beverages.
 Blister packs for medication.
 Pouches for snacks.

 Why primary packaging matters

 Product safety and shelf life depend on it.